BG-RyanM/ml-explorations/notes/README.md

 * Loss Functions
 * Optimizers

+#### Neuron Math

 Neuron representation:
 `output = fn(w1 * ip1 + w2 * ip2 + ... + wn * ipn + bias)`

-(Can be represented with vector multiply, or matrix-vector multiply when dealing with the whole layer and not just one neuron in it)
+Can be represented with vector multiply, or matrix-vector multiply when dealing with the whole layer and not just one neuron in it.
+With matrix, each row represents weights of one neuron in layer.

+Matrix math for one layer:
+`v_output = activation(W * v_input + v_bias)`

 Activation functions:
 Sigmoid(), Tanh(), or ReLU()

+#### Backpropagation

+Intuiting gradient descent:
+Imagine a small submarine trying to find the deepest point in a body of water.
+The submarine has limited visibility distance.
+It descends to the lake/sea floor, then observes the slope of the floor at that point.
+From there, it attempts to follow the slope deeper.
+However, it could run into local minima, the deepest point in one part of the body of water, but not the deepest point overall.

+With backpropagation, we compare desired output of a layer to actual output, then apply an adjustment to that layer's weights.
+Adjustment is propagated backwords from higher layers to lower.

 ### The Jupyter Notebook